megler/PuppyTime/README.md

 - Design fun video filters as a paid feature to benefit local shelters
 - Incorporate Amazon Marketplace to send donations like dog food, treats, toys, etc.
 - Allow users to save their favorite furry friends and chat with them again

+## Live Demo Note
+- Please run as mobile in dev tools